-Our latest calculations show that the rolling average net margin for a typical, standard tariff, dual fuel customer is approximately \pounds 80 in January 2013.
-This is \pounds 10 higher than last month.
+Our latest calculations show that the rolling average net margin for a typical, standard tariff, dual fuel customer is approximately \pounds 85.
+This average is \pounds 5 higher than last month, as, despite margins being set to fall, they remain higher on average than the equivalent period in last month's estimate.

-Our estimates also show that for the forward looking 12 month period from January 2013, up to and including December 2013, the total indicative net margin will be approximately £105 per customer based on a current average annual bill of £1,400 per year.
-This snapshot margin is £5 higher than last month which reflects changes in our assumptions about the cost of environmental programmes.
+Our estimates also show that for the forward looking 12 month period from February 2013, up to and including January 2014, the total indicative net margin will be approximately £115 per customer based on a current average annual bill of £1,420 per year.
+This is £5 lower than last week's estimate due to in part to a small increase in our assumed future Feed in Tariff (FiTs) costs and the effects of rounding.

 The SMI uses an 18 month hedging strategy to estimate supplier wholesale costs.
 However, we recognise that suppliers may hedge over different periods of time.
 These hedging periods will have an effect on the costs that suppliers incur.
-For example, we estimate that using a 12 month hedging strategy, wholesale costs would be \pounds 5 lower and the indicative margin would be \pounds 110 (compared to the January snapshot of \pounds 105).
-Using a 24 month hedging strategy, wholesale costs would be \pounds 10 higher and the indicative margin would be \pounds 95.
+For example, using a 24 month hedging strategy, wholesale costs would be £10 higher and the indicative margin would be £105 (compared to the February snapshot of £115).
+Using a 12 month hedging strategy, wholesale costs would be the same so the margin would not be impacted.